Daandelange/kirby3-simplestats/README.md

   - The visited pages' hit count are incremented
   - Device, Engine and OS Family are separately incremented.
 - Referrers are processed immediately and not bound to any user-related identifier.
-- All data is summed up on a monthly basis. *There is no weekly or daily precision.*
+- All data is summed up on a monthly basis. *There is no weekly or daily precision. (yet?)*

 ### Current state
 This is very alpha, and has not been tested.
 It is an initial codebase to be improved.
+The database structure might evolve over time.
 Discussions and contributions are welcome, as long as the stats stay minimal.

 ****